-Kinvig concerns a lazy repairman called Des whose life permanently stuck in neutral.
+Kinvig concerns a lazy repairman called Des whose life is permanently stuck in neutral.
 Apart from his good-natured twittering wife Netta, his only friend is Jim Piper.
-Des indulges Jim in his obsession with unknown mysteries – UFO’s, Atkantis, psychic powers etc. He’s shaken out of his lethagy when beautiful Miss Griffin enters his life, first as an angry customer, then as a seductive alien who tells him he is the only man who can save Earth from the evil Xux.
+Des indulges Jim in his obsession with unknown mysteries – UFO’s, Atlantis, psychic powers etc. He’s shaken out of his lethargy when beautiful Miss Griffin enters his life, during the day as an angry customer, then at night as a seductive alien who tells him he is the only man who can save Earth from the evil Xux.
 Or is it all in his mind?
 (Answer: Yes it is)

 If it wasn’t written by Nigel Kneale, the writer of classics like Quatermass and the Pit, 1984 , Beasts and The Woman in Black, it’s doubtful that Kinvig would ever have been released on DVD or enjoy any cult status at all.
-Who remembers SF sitcoms The Adventures of Don Quick for example, or Luna for example?
-As it is, of my two guests for this episode, only Charles Auchterlonie had seen it before, whilst Tim Reid came to it completely fresh.
+Who remembers SF sitcoms The Adventures of Don Quick, or Luna for example?
+Of my two guests for this episode, only Charles Auchterlonie had seen it before, whilst Tim Reid came to it completely fresh.
 Chas and Tim already have an excellent podcast of their own – The Randomiser where they discuss Doctor Who and Red Dwarf.
-I’m a big fan, as well as knowing them as friends from way back in early noughties of Doctor Who internet fandom.
+I’m a big fan of it, as well as knowing them as friends from way back in early noughties of Doctor Who internet fandom.
 In fact I’ll be guesting on a future edition of their show.

 I must take a moment to praise Andy Murray’s excellent production notes and his definitive book on Nigel Kneale’s career Into the Unknown which came in very useful when researching the programme.